raphael-group/hatchet/doc/doc_clubb.md

 # cluBB

-This step globally clusters genomic bins along the entire genome and jointly across tumor samples, and estimate the corresponding values of RDR and BAF for every cluster in every sample. cluBB uses BNPY for clustering; the path of BNPY needs to be specified and main parameters can be tuned for dealing with special datasets, especially those with high variance or low tumor purity (see Main parameters below).
+This step globally clusters genomic bins along the entire genome and jointly across tumor samples, and estimate the corresponding values of RDR and BAF for every cluster in every sample. cluBB uses BNPY for clustering; the main parameters can be tuned for dealing with special datasets, especially those with high variance or low tumor purity (see Main parameters below).

 ## Input